lucee/lucee-docs/docs/04.guides/05.working-with-source/05.building-and-testing-extensions/page.md

 If you find an extension without a GitHub Action configured, it's pretty easy to copy it over from another Lucee Extension [.github/workflows/main.yml](https://github.com/lucee/extension-s3/blob/master/.github/workflows/main.yml) and configure it for the specific extension.

-These Lucee Extension GitHub Actions have the relevant services (Redis, Oracle, MySQL etc) all configured and automatically run a subset of the full Lucee 6.0 testsuite, using test labels to run only the relevant tests using Lucee Script Runner.
+These Lucee Extension GitHub Actions have the relevant services (Redis, Oracle, MySQL etc) all configured and automatically run a subset of the full Lucee 6.0 test suite, using test labels to run only the relevant tests using Lucee Script Runner.

 Most of the major services are included with the [Lucee Core build GitHub Action](https://github.com/lucee/Lucee/blob/6.0/.github/workflows/main.yml), but some heavier services like Oracle are only run for the extension's [GitHub Action](https://github.com/lucee/extension-jdbc-oracle/blob/master/.github/workflows/main.yml), due to time and memory constraints on the main build process.